bouncepaw/betula/FEDERATION.md

 Betula does not yet implement HTTP signatures and relies on manual resource fetching instead.
 HTTP signatures support may be implemented in the future.

 ## Repost notification
-Public federation-connected reposts are reported to authors of original posts.
+Public reposts are reported to authors of original posts.

 A notification like this is made when Alice reposts Bob's post 42, and her repost gets number 84: